What do I do if I get a 404 error on the Internet?

 Verify URL entered is correct

 A 404 message can also occur if the URL is improperly entered.
 Make sure the URL is correctly formatted and that it's ending in the proper file extension.
-For example, a web page may be an .htm file and not a .html file or the file is being entered in all caps instead of lowercase.
+For example, a web page may be an .htm file and not a .html file or was entered in all caps instead of lowercase.

 Get back to homepage

-If the 404 error page is not helpful and the URL is correct, you can also try getting back to the homepage by removing everything after the website domain name in the URL.
-For example, if the 404 error URL is "http://www.computerhope.com/thispageisgone.htm" you would remove "/thispageisgone.htm" from the URL to get back to the homepage of the website.
+If the 404 error page is not helpful and the URL is correct, visit the homepage by removing everything after the website domain name in the URL.
+For example, if the 404 error URL is "https://www.computerhope.com/thispageisgone.htm" you would remove "/thispageisgone.htm" from the URL to get back to the homepage of the website.

-If the homepage is also not working, then the complete website has been deleted or removed, and your only hope is that it has been backed up elsewhere.
+If the homepage is also not working, then the complete website is deleted or removed, and your only hope is that it's backed up elsewhere.
 Skip to the next section for steps on how to view a web page on the Internet Archive.

-If the homepage does work and has a search option, use it to try finding the missing page or contact them about the broken link so it can be fixed.
+If the homepage works and has a search, use it to try finding the missing page or contact them about the broken link.

 Locating a lost or moved page elsewhere

-If the page continues to generate a 404 it is likely it has been moved or deleted.
+If the page continues to generate a 404, it is likely it is moved or deleted.
 Below are some tips on how you can locate lost or moved pages.

 Google has a cache of almost every page it indexes on the Internet.
-If you are unable to access the information you are looking for because of a 404 error, see if you can pull up a cached version from Google (assuming it's a valid URL).
-To do this open a Google search and type a command similar to the below command example.
+If you cannot access the information you are looking for because of a 404 error, see if you can pull up a cached version from Google (assuming it's a valid URL).
+To do this open a Google search and type a command similar to the following command example.